📜 Classes

 The System doesn't enforce hard role boundaries.
 A tank who channels some healing through their resilience is viable.
 A DPS class that offers support buffs exists.
 Hybrid classes appear when someone's tutorial behavior doesn't fit a single clean box... because most people don't.

-The universal mana system supports this: mana can be channeled outward (casting), inward (physical enhancement), or both.
+The universal mana system supports this: mana can be channeled outward (casting), inward (self enhancement), or both.
 Your core processes it; your class shapes how.

 Class Tiering